 Rockies' Ian Desmond: Out of Sunday's lineup

-Desmond is not in the lineup for Sunday's game against the Dodgers.
+Desmond is not in the lineup for Sunday's game against the Dodgers, Patrick Saunders of The Denver Post reports.

-Desmond had a four-hit performance in Saturday's extra-inning loss but will head to the bench for the series finale.
-Garrett Hampson will start in center field and bat second in his stead.
+Desmond started the last two contests and went 3-for-9 two runs scored, one RBI and one double.
+David Dahl slides over to center field Sunday while Raimel Tapia starts in left.

 More News